takuya0206/ganttchart_generator/README.md

 * Place a project name in the top hierarchy and make all of the tasks its children.
 That is to say, you can automatically calculate progress of your project.
 * Break down tasks in detail like Parent tasks, child tasks and grandchild tasks.
 * Place planned start and planned finish in tasks which you have to watch daily or weekly.
+* Use "show parents' charts" when you check progress from a broad viewpoint.
 * Utilize "workday function."
 You can refer to A column in holiday sheet and workload (plan).
 * Place workload in man-day.
 * Watch progress by using actual start and actual finish or progress bars.